 How can you offer big savings and still make money?
 Offer a limited number of discounted items for a limited time.

 How to flash deals promotions can make your holiday marketing strategy successful?

 - Beforehand planning – An early planning on determining offers and discounts to promote as flash deals is key to make this marketing strategy work.

 - Shout out loud at relevant channels – Ensure to make loud announcements about the flash deals across social media, website, and email.

 - Create a buzz – Focus on the fresh deals to build anticipation and encourage customers to purchase.

 15. Run paid campaigns as christmas marketing ideas

 The simplicity of buying products online has made everything easier for consumers.
 The functionalities like comparison and extensive research have made shopping simpler and more fun.

 With the boost in internet shopping, it is extremely important that your business is visible online and stands out amongst the competitors around you.
 So what strategy must you deploy in order to fetch higher visibility and return on investment (RoI)?

 You can run paid ads on popular social channels like Facebook, Instagram, and Linkedin irrespective of the industry.
 Google Ads is a great place to get seasonal.
 Additionally, it’s worth considering the option of integrating Connected TV (CTV) ads for a broader audience reach.
 You can create a campaign targeting based on where your target audience is.

 For example, if you deal with women’s apparel, you can target keywords like “best gift for mothers” or “trendy holiday outfits”.
 Then create specific ads and landing pages offering incentives to shop with your store during the holiday season.

 16. Keep your brand at top of your mind with email marketing ideas

 Why does email make the best holiday marketing tool?

-Being able to access email straight from mobile or tablets makes email the most efficient form of direct communication with your target audience.
+Being able to access email straight from mobile or tablet makes email the most efficient form of direct communication with your target audience.